iStudioGamer/iStudioGamer/README.md

 ## 🔍 Studio Identity
 Maintained by [`@iStudioGamer`](https://github.com/iStudioGamer) under the `iStudioLabs` organization.
-This project powers all content and infrastructure for the [iStudioGamer](https://linktr.ee/istudiogamer).
+This project powers all content and infrastructure for the [iStudioGamer](https://linktr.ee/istudiogamer) brand — from YouTube delivery to AI-powered backend operations.

 ---